Published Date: April 11, 2014

 If a learner attends one or more days of training, and then does not complete the course/program, the training provider’s refund policy is to be applied.

 In some cases, a lag may occur between the actual learner withdrawal date and Mobius being notified of the withdrawal.
 As benefits are paid monthly, a learner may receive training benefits that they are ineligible for.
-In such cases, an overpayment will be created and the applicable awards for transportation, childcare and internet will need to be repaid by the individual.
+In such cases, an overpayment will be created and the applicable benefits for transportation, childcare and internet will need to be repaid by the individual.

-In order to avoid the creation of overpayments, Authorized Officials are required to enter tasks in a timely manner.
+In order to avoid the creation of overpayments, Authorized Officials are required to enter Mobius tasks in a timely manner.

 Learners may be asked to take part in information verification activities which are initiated by LISO.
 In such cases, learners would be required to provide receipts for authorized expenses.
 If receipts cannot be produced, repayment of expenses may be required by the learner for such expenses.